Newsletter April 2026

 Rain Commons blooming in Copenhagen

-As garden grows, also the activities in Rain Commons intensify!
-The Local Art Conversation Action Plans facilitated by the Copenhagen group for all INNATURE demo cases, is drawing together the larger picture of future synchronies.
-Later in April, under the title Finding&Archiving, an exhibition and a workshop on archiving as critical method and social practice will be presented, belonging to the seminar in the Dreaming Surburbs-project together with local art institution Til Vægs.
+As gardens grow, also the activities in Rain Commons intensify!
+The Local Art Conversation Action Plans facilitated by the Copenhagen group for all INNATURE demo cases, is drawing together a larger picture of future synchronies.
+Later in April, under the title Finding&Archiving, an exhibition and a workshop on archiving as a critical method and social practice will be presented, belonging to the seminar in the Dreaming Surburbs-project together with local art institution Til Vægs.
 Also, a workshop with social sculptor artists Ida Lunden will take place during the spring.
-In this workshop her plan is to cast a lot of local people and artefacts and use these in the design of a future communal space in Lundtoftegade.
+In this workshop her plan is to cast a lot of local people and artefacts and use these in the design of a future communal space in Lundtoftegade, the Copenhagen demo case.

-Art Council event discussed four proposals in Tampere
+Art Council event discussed four arts proposals in Tampere

-In the demo case of Finland, meadow-like habitats are established to support local endangered species.
-Art Council event discussed proposals from four artists or groups on collaborative projects that would interweave with the processes of the meadow.
-In the event local people together with INNATURE researchers and representatives of the city evaluated and further developed ideas reaching from music to pavilions, love letters to prints, from which one will be chosen to be realized over the next years.
+In the demo case of Finland, meadow-like habitats are being established to support local endangered species.
+An Art Council event discussed proposals from four artists or groups on collaborative projects that would interweave with the processes of the growing of the meadow.
+Art projects are also supposed to help in creation of meaningful conversations with the local communities and other stakeholders.
+In the event local people together with INNATURE researchers and representatives of the city evaluated and further developed ideas going from music to paths and seating, love letters to prints, from which one will be chosen to be realised over the next years.

 In the demo case of Tampere, Finland, meadow-like habitats similar to this will be established.
 Photo by Helena Leino.